sigmie/sigmie.com/docs/v0/index.md

 | "Cinderella" | "cinderella"   |
 ```

-The logic is that now it doesn’t matter if the search user types `Cinderella`, `CINDERELLA`, or even `cInDeReLlA` once the string is analyzed it will be `cinderella`.
+The logic is that now it doesn't matter if the search user types `Cinderella`, `CINDERELLA`, or even `cInDeReLlA` once the string is analyzed it will be `cinderella`.

 ### How does matching happen?
 Now Elasticsearch looks into the analyzed values of the **Documents** to find which Documents contain the analyzed **query term**.